Skip to content

 name string Any display name Yes

-resourceType string HTTP, DOCKER, or DOCKERREPOSITORY Yes
+resourceType string HTTP, DOCKER, or TCP Yes

 skipTLS boolean true or false; applies to HTTPS connections (HTTP checks and Docker registry checks) No